ReshmaAnnaThomas/FRB-journal-club/README.md

 Public repository for FRB Journal Club at Department of Physics and Astronomy at WVU.
 Take a look at these review articles: [Fast Radio Bursts at the dawn of the 2020s](https://arxiv.org/abs/2107.10113) and [The Physical Mechanisms of Fast Radio Bursts](https://arxiv.org/abs/2011.03500), for an observational and theoretical introduction of FRBs.

+<h2>  3 November 2022 </h2>

+Papers Discussed:

+* [FAST observations of an extremely active episode of FRB 20201124A: IV.
+Spin Period Search](https://arxiv.org/pdf/2210.03610.pdf) by Reshma Anna Thomas

+* Broad discussion on the Galactic FRB and the FRB 2O220912A by Emmanuel Fonseca and Sarah Burke-Spolaor.

 <h2>  29 September 2022 </h2>

 Papers Discussed: